76ers vs. Pacers odds, prediction, spread, time: 2026 NBA picks for Feb. 24 from advanced model

 An Eastern Conference matchup on Tuesday's NBA schedule has the Philadelphia 76ers visiting the Indiana Pacers.
 Philly (31-26) saw a four-game losing streak come to an end with a 135-108 Sunday victory over Minnesota.
 Indiana (15-43) is coming off three straight defeats, most recently a 134-130 home loss to Dallas.
 Joel Embiid (knee) is questionable for Philadelphia, while Ivica Zubac (ankle) is out for Indiana, with Pascal Siakam (wrist) doubtful.

 Tipoff is at 7 p.m.
 ET from Gainbridge Fieldhouse in Indianapolis.
-The Sixers have won both meetings this season, each of which came at home.
-The latest Pacers vs. 76ers odds list Philadelphia as the 9.5-point favorite, with the over/under at 233.5.
+The latest Pacers vs. 76ers odds list Philadelphia as the 10-point favorite, with the over/under at 233.5.
 Before making any 76ers vs. Pacers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 Claim the latest DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins, here: